 Tavira offers a less tourist dense experience than some of the other Algarve cities, often described as one of the prettiest and most laid back destinations in the Algarve.

-Elegant streets lined with cafe’s, restaurants and boutiques weave away from the river bank overseen by the Moorish castle on the hill, and the 13th century Igreja de Santa Maria do Castelo church.
+Elegant streets lined with cafe’s, restaurants and boutiques weave away from the river bank overseen by the Moorish castle ruins on the hill, and the 13th century Igreja de Santa Maria do Castelo church.
 The church houses intricate Azulejo panels and the tombs of seven knights who fell to the Moors during the conquering of Tavira.

-From the castle walls, you have views over the town and the Ria Formosa Natural Park.
+From the castle walls, you have views over the riverside town and the Ria Formosa Natural Park.
 Take the small ferry from the centre of town to the Isla de Tavira, where you will find stretches of pristine beaches.

 The Most Beautiful Places in Portugal

 Not all of Portugal’s beautiful destinations are city-centric.
 Some of the most beautiful places in Portugal include many magnificent stretches of the natural landscape, country regions and striking hilltop villages that spill from ancient castles.

 Sintra, famous for its incredible must-see castles, many compare to fantastical locations from movies – The Palácio Nacional de Sintra, a beautifully preserved medieval royal palace favoured by Portuguese nobility.
 Palácio Nacional da Pena – Pena Palace, the whimsical postcard-worthy castle painted in vibrant colours, rises out from lush green forests.
 And not to be missed, the 10th century Castle of the Moors which offers impressive views from its lofty perch over Sintra.